qnx/Raspberry-Pi-Hardware-Component-Samples/led-rgb-4-wire/README.md

 # 4-Wire RGB LED Sample

-This demo shows how to change between multiple colours on an RGB LED on a Raspberry Pi using QNX.
+This sample shows how to change between multiple colours on an RGB LED on a Raspberry Pi using QNX.

 ## Pin Configuration